Biology (GCSE and A-Level Only)

-We run regular ecology trips because we feel it is important that pupils gain first-hand experience with species in their natural environments; we believe this helps to foster a passion to conserve life on Earth.
+We run ecology trips because we feel it is important that pupils gain first-hand experience with species in their natural environments; we believe this helps to foster a passion to conserve life on Earth.

 Pupils at GCSE level follow the Edexcel specification and study the following modules:

 - Nature and Variety of Living Things